 Online delivery affords you the flexibility needed for advancing your career without interrupting your current work duties while engaging you in an online learning community that is rich in diverse teaching experiences.
 Advancing your degree is only a click away.

-Overall undergraduate grade point average of at least 2.5, or 2.75 or higher on the last 64 hours of required coursework.
+2. Overall undergraduate grade point average (GPA) of a minimum of 2.5, or 2.75 on the last 64 hours of required coursework.

-Class A Mississippi teaching certificate or its equivalent.
+3. Class A teaching certificate or its equivalent.

 - Collegiate Assessment of Academic Proficiency (CAAP) Writing Essay Test- minimum score of 3